WJSoftware/dr-fetch/README.md

     ...
 }

-const localFetcher = rootFetcher.clone(true); // Same data-fetching function, body processors and body typing. const localFetcher = rootFetcher.clone(false); // Same data-fetching function and body processors.
-No body typing. const localFetcher = rootFetcher.clone(true, { fetchFn: specialFetch }); // Different data-fetching function. const localFetcher = rootFetcher.clone(true, { includeProcessors: false }); // No custom body processors.
+// Same data-fetching function, body processors and body typing. const specialFetcher = rootFetcher.clone(true);
+// Same data-fetching function and body processors.
+No body typing. const specialFetcher = rootFetcher.clone(false);
+// Different data-fetching function. const specialFetcher = rootFetcher.clone(true, { fetchFn: specialFetch });
+// No custom body processors.
-const localFetcher = rootFetcher.clone(true, { fetchFn: false }); // Identical processors and body typing, stock fetch().
+const specialFetcher = rootFetcher.clone(true, { includeProcessors: false });
+// Identical processors and body typing, stock fetch(). const specialFetcher = rootFetcher.clone(true, { fetchFn: false });
 ```

+> [!IMPORTANT]
-> **IMPORTANT**:  The first parameter to the `clone` function cannot be a variable.
-It is just used as a TypeScript
+> The first parameter to the `clone` function cannot be a variable.
+It is just used as a TypeScript trick to reset the
-> trick to reset the body typing.
+> body typing.
 The value itself means nothing in runtime because types are not a runtime thing.

 ## Shortcut Functions